Universality of SIS epidemics starting from small initial conditions: Introduction

 \subsection{Related works}

-\cite{SISdyn} studies the basic properties of a PDE describing the SIS dynamics on general community structures of which \eqref{eq:u} is a special case.
-The ideas presented there are heavily utilized in our proofs.
+\rem{Although, some articles articles already discuss phenomena similar to USIC, to the authors knowledge, this is the first work in the setting given in Section \ref{s:notations} and making the connection between USIC and the nontrivial eternal solution.
+Furthermore, the examples given below only shows USIC-like behavior for global quantities such as the total number of infections while we provide results for local infection densities as well enabling a considerable dimension reduction.

+We would also like to mention that while the linearization argument is far from being novel, the fact that linearization breaks down after the principal eigenvector starts dominating and the error remains small in the later phase of the process as well is something that has not been studied before in the epidemic contest to the authors knowledge. }

 There is a huge body of research for eternal solutions of reaction-diffusion systems. \cite{reaction_eternal} is an example where the eternal solution connects two stationary solutions reminiscent of our setup.
-For the SIS model on $\mathbb{R}$, \cite{SIS_PDE_on_R} constructs certain eternal solutions.
+For the SIS model on $\mathbb{R}$, \cite{SIS_PDE_on_R} constructs certain eternal solutions. \rem{In this article, instead, we focus on inhomogenous networks and make a connection between eternal solutions and USIC. }

-A diagram similar to Figure \ref{fig_curves} appears in the work of Volz \cite{volz} studying the stochastic SIR process on graphs generated by the configuration model.
-His approach turns out to be exact in the large graph limit \cite{volzproof,volz_proof_readable}.
-Furthermore, in Theorem 2.9 of \cite{volz_proof_readable}, the authors show that starting an epidemic with $o(n)$ infections will converge to an ODE conditioning on large outbreaks.
-This result implicitly contains USIC as time being translated to start from $s_0n$ after which all (surviving) processes follow the same deterministic dynamics given by the ODE.
-Note that the role of small initial conditions is relevant as the ODE uses the degree distribution of the susceptible vertices, which is roughly the same as the global degree distribution when there are only $o(n)$ infections initially.
+A diagram similar to Figure \ref{fig_curves} appears in the work of Volz \cite{volz} \rem{at page 20} studying the stochastic SIR process on graphs generated by the configuration model. \rem{The cause of time translation seems to be the stochastic nature of the initial phase which could be approximated be a branching process as in \cite{SIR_USIC, SIR_USIC_Juli} discussed below, rather than due to qualitatively different initial conditions. }

+Volz's approach turns out to be exact in the large graph limit \cite{volzproof,volz_proof_readable}.
+Furthermore, in Theorem 2.9 of \cite{volz_proof_readable}, the authors show that starting an epidemic with $o(\rem{N})$ infections will converge to an ODE conditioning on large outbreaks.
+This result implicitly contains USIC as time being translated to start from $s_0\rem{N}$ susceptible vertices after which all (surviving) processes follow the same deterministic dynamics given by the ODE.
+Note that the role of small initial conditions is relevant as the ODE uses the degree distribution of the susceptible vertices, which is roughly the same as the global degree distribution when there are only $o(\rem{N})$ infections initially.

-\cite{SIR_USIC, SIR_USIC_Juli} consider a stochastic SIR model on configuration model graphs starting from a single infected individual.
+\cite{SIR_USIC, SIR_USIC_Juli} consider a stochastic SI model on configuration model graphs starting from a single infected individual.
 A notable difference is that they allow non-Markovian transitions and construct the stochastic time delay obtained from the martingale of the corresponding branching process.